sentinel-seed/sentinel/evaluation/README.md

 # Evaluation Directory

-### Testing Safety for AI that Acts — From Chatbots to Robots
+### Testing Safety for AI that Acts: From Chatbots to Robots

 This directory contains all benchmark tests and evaluation results for the Sentinel seed across both text safety (LLMs) and action safety (agents/embodied AI).